akshayparab2016/akshayparab2016/README.md

 # Hi, I'm Akshay Parab 👋

 ## 🚀 About Me
-Aspiring AI Engineer passionate about building Gen AI applications, robust RAG pipelines, and scalable automation solutions using Python and modern AI frameworks.
+Aspiring AI Engineer with a strong foundation in Python, AI application development, and data-driven solutions.
+Passionate about building Generative AI applications, RAG systems, AI agents, and scalable automation workflows using modern AI frameworks.

 ## 💻 Skills